FailSpy/safetensors-wrapper/README.md

 # Safetensor Wrapper

 A lightweight command-line tool and Python wrapper for managing Safetensors files, commonly used to store tensor data in machine learning models.
 This utility allows you to read metadata, list tensors, and generate tensor indices across one or more Safetensors files.
+As a wrapper, it allows accessing tensors from multiple files under a single dict-like interface.

 ## CLI tool Features
 - **Read Metadata**: Extracts and displays the JSON metadata from a Safetensors file.